oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 The flow contains the following steps:

-(A) Resource server of domain A needs to access protected resource in Domain B. It requires an access token to do so which it does not posses.
+(A) Resource server of domain A needs to access protected resource in Domain B. It requires an access token to do so which it does not possess.
 To receive information about the authorization server which protected the resource in domain B it calls the resource unauthenticated.

 (B) The protected resource returns the WWW-Authenticate header to indicate its authorization server.